Developer

 4. Select the Sharing option, fill in the app details, and select Save changes.

-5. Select which Atlassian products you want your user to install your app onto.
+5. Select which Atlassian apps you want your user to install your app onto.

 • This affects where users can install your app.
 For example, if you select both Jira and Confluence, your user can only install it on sites running both Jira and Confluence.

-• You must tell your user to install it on both products; otherwise, it won’t work as expected.
+• You must tell your user to install it on both Atlassian apps; otherwise, it won't work as expected.

 When your user visits the link, an installation screen appears, similar to the one below.
 It displays information about your app, including the permissions your app is requesting.
-From here, your user can choose a site and product to install your app onto.
+From here, your user can choose a site and an Atlassian app to install your app onto.

 User installation screen